- Home

 Being over 50, chances are you’ve got decades of priceless skills and life experience, but it’s important to pick out only the most relevant and interesting points for the job you’re applying for.

-Whoever receives your application will be sifting through hundreds of candidates and making quick decisions about the suitability of each applicant, so your opening needs to give them an instant snapshot of who you are and why you could be suitable for the role.
+Whoever receives your application will be sifting through hundreds of candidates and making quick decisions about the suitability of each applicant, so your opening needs to offer an instant snapshot of who you are and why you are suitable for the role.

 Always mention flexibility and show that you’re willing to learn

-Employers don’t always look for the candidates with the most experience; they often look for candidates with the most positive can-do attitudes who can demonstrate transferable skills such as teamwork and great attention to detail.
+Employers don’t always look for candidates with the most experience; they often look for candidates with the most positive, can-do attitudes, who can demonstrate transferable skills such as teamwork and great attention to detail.

 Be keen but not too keen